xiix0/scam/README.md

-Q:	Why did the germ cross the microscope?
-A:	To get to the other slide.
+Among the lucky, you are the chosen one.